PaddlePaddle/PaddleSeg/Matting/README.md

     For high accuracy, this model is recommended.
 Two pre-trained models are opened source with 512 and 1024 resolution level.

 - PP-MattingV2 is a lite matting SOTA model developed by PaddleSeg.
-It extracts high-level semantc informating by double-pyramid pool and spatial attention, and uses multi-level feature fusion mechanism for both semantic and detail prediciton.
+It extracts high-level semantc informating by double-pyramid pool and spatial attention, and uses multi-level feature fusion mechanism for both semantic and detail prediction.

 | Model | SAD | MSE | Grad | Conn |Params(M) | FLOPs(G) | FPS | Config File | Checkpoint | Inference Model |
 | - | - | -| - | - | - | - | -| - | - | - |